-“Fees” mean all fees due to Roller pursuant to any Order Form, including the Platform Setup Fee, the Platform Use Fee, and the Self-Serve Kiosk Fee.
+“Fees” mean all fees due to Roller pursuant to any Order Form, including the Onboarding Services Fees, the Platform Use Fee, and the Self-Serve Kiosk Fee.

 “First Operating Park” means the First Park in which any of the Roller Services are made available to any Attendee.

 “Force Majeure Event” means an event beyond the affected party’s reasonable control, including (without limitation) accidents, severe weather events, acts of God, actions of any government agency, epidemic, pandemic, acts of terrorism, or the stability or availability of the Internet or a portion thereof.